 Unrest erupted in Dublin City Centre Thursday evening in the wake of a knife attack.
-Police say that it is not being treated as a terrorist incident but the far-right seeks to bolster its numbers using such incidents, Sam Lawton writes.
+Police say that it is not being treated as a terrorist incident but the far-right seeks to bolster its ranks by using such events, Sam Button writes.

 Unrest erupted in Dublin City Centre Thursday evening in the wake of a knife attack outside a Gaelic school north of the city centre at Parnell Square East.
 Police said that it is not being treated as a terrorist incident, and the 51 year old attacker, whose motives remain unknown, is now in custody.
 Cars and trams have been burned in clashes with the police.